Weight

 Which weight loss injections and pills are available in the UK?

-Here are the most commonly-prescribed weight loss medicines in the UK.
+Here are the most commonly-prescribed weight loss injections and pills in the UK.
 And FYI: all of them are meant to be taken alongside healthy lifestyle changes.

 These work by making you feel full, so you eat less.
 We’ve explained how they do that in more detail further down the page.